aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 2. In your browser go to the extensions page.
 3. Enable Developer Mode.
 4. Drag your .crx file anywhere on the page to import it.
+5. If dragging crx does not work, try Chrome procedure (above).

 #### Firefox
 Visit the [Firefox repository](https://github.com/magnolia1234/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.